Electronic Communications Convention: Scope of application

 Art.
 2(1)(b) ECC excludes from the scope of application of the convention certain fields that already enjoy uniform legal provisions, contractually (e.g., international payments systems) or otherwise (e.g., treaties relating to securities held with an intermediary).

 Art.
 2(2) ECC excludes from the scope of application of the convention electronic transferable records.
 These are electronic records that entitle the entity controlling them to the delivery of goods or the payment of a sum, as evidenced in the record.
 This exclusion is due to the fact that uniform legal standards for the functional equivalence of notions such as “possession” in the electronic world have yet to be developed.
 Since 2011, UNCITRAL Working Group IV (Electronic Commerce) is tasked with defining those standards.

-States may vary the scope of application of the Convention by lodging declarations.
-Thus, the declaration foreseen in article 19(1)(a) limits the application of the Convention to cases when all the States where the parties involved in the transaction have their place of business are contracting States.
+States may vary the scope of application of the convention by lodging declarations.
+Thus, the declaration foreseen in article 19(1)(a) limits the application of the convention to cases when all the States where the parties involved in the transaction have their place of business are contracting States.
 This is the same mechanism envisaged in article 1(1)(a) CISG.
-Article 19(1)(b) limits the application of the Convention to cases when the parties so choose.
+Article 19(1)(b) limits the application of the convention to cases when the parties so choose.

 Article 19(2) ECC gives States the possibility to exclude certain matters from the scope of application of the ECC.
 These exceptions could be similar to those made in corresponding national legislation: Singapore has lodged this type of declaration upon ratification of the Electronic Communications Convention.

 Last, but not least, parties may vary or derogate from any provision of the Convention under its article 3.
 This is a provision common in international trade law treaties, where freedom of contract is considered an overarching principle.
 However, in practice there might be limits of public order, or other mandatory provisions, that might limit the freedom of the parties.

+More about the ECC and its scope and application as regards the CISG can be found at the IICl- Pace CISG Database.